What is live-in care?

 Elder gives you access to professional caregivers who provide 24/7 home care assistance for the elderly in their own homes, or in your home if your relative has moved in with you.

-Live-in care is a practical alternative to residential care and avoids the stress and upheaval that a move to the unfamiliar surroundings of a care home can cause.
+Live-in care is a practical alternative to a care home in Arundel and avoids the stress and upheaval that a move to the unfamiliar surroundings of a care home can cause.

 There is no need to go through much-loved possessions, choosing what to keep and what to part with, as you might have to do if your loved one moves to a residential care home.
 Thanks to our elderly care-at-home packages, your loved one can retain their much-loved treasures and mementoes of a long and happy life.

 Who can benefit from a live-in carer?

 We can supply compassionate and capable caregivers to any elderly person in need of an extra pair of hands around the home.
 Some of our care recipients require a short period of assistance, perhaps after surgery, for example, providing help with cleaning, shopping, cooking and medication.

 In some cases, where an elderly loved one resides at home with you, a live-in carer provides companionship throughout the day while you are at work.
 Some families use our services when they go on holiday, to provide a short period of respite care without interrupting the daily routine.

 In the majority of cases, the caregiver moves into your loved one’s home on a permanent basis, offering help and support day and night, as required.

 What are the benefits of care in the home?

 Your loved one may have spent many happy years living an independent life in their own home.
 They will have built up friendships with neighbours and other people in and around Arundel and may be reluctant to move into residential care.